Dechrissen/website/blog/security-system.md

 Well, it turns out, this technology has a lot of good engineering behind it.
 That engineering and design has resulted in a technology that is elegantly simple.
 DSC and Honeywell are the two big contenders in home security system manufacture, and it turns out that in the age of cloud-managed hardware and software, security system manufacturers have jumped on that bandwagon too.
 Everything is locked behind a paywall nowadays.
 Using a well-thought-out system like the PC1616 is a nice escape from that kind of grifting that technology companies have taken to.
 It gives you back some control.
 It's also a nice route to go for the DIY approach.

 So being that it's relatively old, and it's also not something you can easily get through a manufacturer since they're typically made for wholesaling to security companies like ADT, I bought mine used on eBay.
-About $200 (the seller included some extra sensors I might not use, in which case I can sell to recoup some money).
+About $200 (the seller included some extra sensors I might not use, in which case I can sell to make back some money).

 ## Order of events